Get Started

 What Actually Happened

 The team discovered that the traffic gains weren’t caused by the internal linking changes alone.
+Or, more accurately, weren’t caused by them at all.
 A technical audit revealed that the site had been gradually recovering from a previous penalty during the same test period.
 The recovery timeline coincided almost perfectly with the link optimization rollout, making it appear that internal links drove the improvement.
 Further investigation showed that competitor sites with no internal linking changes experienced similar upward trends during the same window, suggesting broader algorithm updates were the actual driver.
 The confounding variable was identified by comparing the test site’s performance against a control group of similar sites and checking Google Search Console data for manual action removals that had been implemented weeks before the internal linking experiment began.

 Compass on nautical chart representing how external factors can mislead experimental results